typicalbot/typicalbot/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within TypicalBot, please email Sylke LLC at [security@sylke.co](mailto:security@sylke.co).
+If you discover a security vulnerability within TypicalBot, please email TypicalBot LLC at [security@typicalbot.com](mailto:security@typicalbot.com).
 All security vulnerabilities will be promptly addressed.